What Is A Amazon FBA Business?

 - Marketing: Amazon sells hundreds of millions of different products, so your marketing needs to be on the ball.
 That you can concentrate on this part of the business is one of the major benefits of selling using FBA.

-Whether you use social media, Google Ads, or whatever other marketing techniques the way is clear for you to devote a lot of time to getting your brand or product out there that would otherwise be spent handling orders and arranging delivery.
+Whether you use social media, Google Ads, or other marketing techniques the way is clear for you to devote a lot of time to get your brand or product out there that would otherwise be spent handling orders and arranging delivery.

-- Purchasing: you need to keep Amazon stocked with enough product to meet sales, and they will keep you informed as to stock levels.
+- Purchasing: you need to keep Amazon stocked with enough products to meet sales, and they will keep you informed about stock levels.

 - Product research: if you already have a product to sell that’s great, but if you’re looking at beginning an FDA business use some time to research markets and ensure you have a product that will sell quickly.

-Amazon charges a fee for storage, so you don’t want to have stock sitting around.
+Amazon charges a fee for the storage, so you don’t want to have stock sitting around.

-- Customer service: Amazon may handle the basics, but you will be responsible for enquiries, for responding to reviews or comments – a very important part of the business – and for general customer care, so dedicate some time to this.
+- Customer service: Amazon may handle the basics, but you will be responsible for inquiries, for responding to reviews or comments – an essential part of the business – and for general customer care, so dedicate some time to this.